Logo-stateuniv

 Most Popular Fields of Study

-University of Alaska Anchorage Admissions
+Campus :: University of Alaska Anchorage

 Application Process

-First time college students applying for admission to earn a certificate or associate’s degree should adhere to the following requirements: submit an application (use the Associate/Certificate-No College application) and pay the non-refundable application fee and submit high school diploma, GED test results, or Ability to Benefit certificate (student 18 years of age or older).
+First time college students applying for admission to earn a certificate or associate’s degree should adhere to the following requirements: submit an application (use the Associate/Certificate-No College application) and pay the non-refundable application fee and submit a high school diploma, GED test results, or Ability to Benefit certificate (students 18 years of age or older).

 Transfer students need the following to qualify for admission: application (associate/certificate prior college application)and non-refundable application fee, official transcripts from regionally accredited school mailed to the UAA Office of Admissions or email transcript from secured provider, and GED test results or high school transcripts or Ability to Benefit Certificate (students 18 years of age or older).

-Students who wish to earn a bachelor’s degree must have a high school GPA of 2.5 or higher (students may be accepted on a probationary basis with a GPA of less than 2.5) and successfully completed the SAT, UA approved test or SAT.
+Students who wish to earn a bachelor’s degree must have a high school GPA of 2.5 or higher (students may be accepted on a probationary basis with a GPA of less than 2.5) and successfully completed the SAT, UAA approved test or SAT.
 Students should complete the Bachelor-Prior College application.
 Transfer student with more than 30 college credits only require a GPA of 2.0 or 1.75 to 1.99 for probationary admission.

 International students must complete an application and submit a non-refundable application fee, the student’s sponsor must complete 2 Affidavits of Support and have each notarized, submit a signed Admissions Agreement, sponsor must provide an original bank statement showing at least 32,000 USD in available funds (statement must be in the past six months), arrange for official transcripts to be sent to the UAA Admissions office, and complete TOEFL and have officials scores sent to the university.
 Students should follow the steps of the specific department in which they are applying.